-4.1 Front panel
+4.1 Front panel R&S ZNB

-The front panel of the network analyzer consists of the touchscreen with the diagrams and softtool panels (left side), the hardkey area (right side) and the test port area below.
+The front panel of a R&S ZNB consists of the touchscreen with the diagrams and softtool panels (left side), the hardkey area (right side) and the test port area below.
 Brief explanations on the controls and connectors, the hardkey area and the rear panel can be found on the next pages.